Must-Try Lowcountry Restaurants

 Quaint, Cozy, Scrumptious – One Quintessential Location

 The Cottage Café and Bakery serves up scrumptious food with a side of old-world Southern charm—much like the town it calls home – Bluffton, South Carolina.
 The Cottage is a delicious lunch and breakfast spot, with selections varying from shrimp & grits with eggs to Cajun jambalaya and a signature Monte Cristo sandwich.
+They even serve dinner on Friday and Saturday nights!
 We recommend making it your go-to for Sunday brunch while you’re here.
 Then, pick up some of their fabulous fresh-baked pies, cakes, tarts, scones and cookies to enjoy later at your vacation rental or resort (if they even make it that far)!

 More Trending Stories